zlib/SyncAsync/README.md

 # Usage
 Click on function with escaping closure and select Editor -> SyncAsync -> Make sync.
 You can also assign a shortcut to automatically invoke the 'Make sync' command.
 Go to Xcode's preferences and choose 'Key Bindings' tab.

+# WARNING!
+Do NOT call those generated synchonous functions on the main thread!